quirky14-dev/HiveSync/docs/architecture_map_spec.md

 queryable graph representing its structure, dependencies, and logical flow.
 It is a core Premium feature and a Pro-limited feature.

+Preview behavior is defined in `preview_system_spec.md` and is not duplicated here.

 This specification governs:
 - supported languages
 - parsing pipeline